London, England, and Edinburgh, Scotland

 If you have any questions about funding for this program, please contact Cory Petersen at email@example.com or call the Study Abroad office at 319-335-0353 for an appointment.

 If you are a U.S. citizen and do not already have a valid U.S. passport, you need to apply for one immediately.
-In Iowa City, passports can be applied for at the main U.S. Post Office at 400 S. Clinton St. You can download a passport application from the Dept. of State web site at http://travel.state.gov or fill out the application at the passport office.
+In Iowa City, passports can be applied for at the main U.S. Post Office at 400 S. Clinton St. You can download a passport application from the Department of State's Passport website, or fill out the application at the passport office.

 Passports currently cost $135 and are valid for 10 years from the date of issuance.
 You will also need two passport photos, a notarized copy of your birth certificate and a picture I.D. or an old passport in order to apply.
 If you already have a passport, be sure to check the expiration date.
 Your passport must be valid at least six months beyond your proposed return date (in this case, until at least mid-December or mid-January).

 Study Abroad will be arranging a suggested group flight that the course instructor will be flying on.
 Students are free to join that flight or make their own plans.
 We will send information about the flights in the coming weeks.
 DO NOT purchase plane tickets until receiving further instructions from Study Abroad.
 You will be given details about arrival and flights in enough time to still allow you plenty of time to arrange your travel plans.

 Students may be able to use financial aid (scholarships, grants, and loans) to cover some of the costs of the Crime and Justice in Britain program.
 Take a look at the Financial Aid section of our website for information on applying your aid package to study abroad, and speak with the Office of Student Financial Aid to see what might be available to you.